-- 1.1 This policy applies to customers of leasehold housing let on a long lease of more than 21 years (including shared owners and those that have staircased to 100%), where The Cambridge Housing Society Limited (CHS) is the Freeholder/head lessee. - This policy is based on the requirement for CHS to give consent before certain works can be carried out to leasehold homes. - This policy is not applicable to tenants on periodic or short fixed term assured or assured short hold tenancies and does not apply to any tenant on a secure tenancy. - 1.2 CHS recognise that leases granted to its leasehold customers may vary from scheme to scheme and over time.
+1.1 This policy applies to customers of leasehold housing let on a long lease of more than 21 years (including shared owners and those that have staircased to 100%), where The Cambridge Housing Society Limited (CHS) is the Freeholder/head lessee.

+This policy is based on the requirement for CHS to give consent before certain works can be carried out to leasehold homes.

+This policy is not applicable to tenants on periodic or short fixed term assured, secure or assured short hold tenancies.

+1.2 CHS recognise that leases granted to its leasehold customers may vary from scheme to scheme and over time.
 However, this policy is intended to address the general rights and obligations of both CHS and the leaseholder in circumstances where alterations, additions or changes are proposed by the leaseholder to the home.